 Special Educational Needs and Disability

+Wellfield Methodist and Anglican Church School is committed to meeting the Special Educational Needs and/or Disabilities (SEND) of all pupils in our care and ensuring that they make good progress whilst at our school.
 Through our Christian values, teaching and collective Worship our school provides a safe environment in which each child can grow in understanding.
 We aim to find the particular strengths of each individual and nurture these so encouraging all learners to fulfil their true potential.
-We believe that every teacher is responsible for the learning of every child, including those with SEND.
-If children are not able to ‘learn the way we teach’ then we must ‘teach the way they learn’.
-Good practice for pupils with Special Educational Needs is good practice for all.

 Below are the various documents which help to explain the support available at Wellfield and the policies behind this practice.